 He also sees strong growth in the research field in the future.

-If you would like to try meditation for yourself, we welcome you to our Online Meditation Studio .
+If you want to try meditation for yourself, we welcome you to our online meditation studio.
+From the comfort of your home, you can participate in one of our many expert-led meditation sessions.
+We are looking forward to seeing you!
+Online Meditation Studio .
 From the comfort of your own home, you can take part in one of our many expert-led meditation sessions.

 We are already looking forward to seeing you!